Labor Relations Training Courses

-Course Topics: FLRA process and procedures; intersection of grievances, MSPB appeals, and EEO complaints; what subjects must be bargained; what subjects may and may not be bargained; impact and implementation bargaining; bringing the bargaining process to closure.
+Course Topics: FLRA process and procedures; management rights; mandatory bargaining; permissive topics; intersection of grievances, MSPB appeals, and EEO complaints; bargaining styles; impact and implementation bargaining; bringing the bargaining process to closure.

-LR-4: Effective Negotiation Techniques & Strategies (1 day)
+LR-4: Effective Negotiation Techniques & Strategies (1-2 days)

 LR-5: Labor Relations Meetings, Official Time & ULPs (1 day)

 Not all meetings are created equally.
 In fact, some meetings can get your supervisors in trouble, despite their good intentions This training will provide a detailed explanation of when meetings become formal discussions or Weingarten meetings, Brookhaven meetings, and management and employee rights.
 Plus, the program will cover what constitutes an Unfair Labor Practice, complete with an explanation of ULP procedures start to finish.

 Course Topics: Agency obligations; Weingarten and Brookhaven meetings; formal discussions; official time – what is covered by law and what is bargained for; unfair labor practices; procedures; common legal missteps; practical strategies.

 LR-6: Legal Writing Skills for LR Practitioners (1 day)

 Whether you’ve been to law school or not, you can always use a refresher on legal writing, particularly for the specialized craft of writing in federal sector labor relations.
 Let FELTG’s experienced instructors sharpen your team’s skills and provide them with the tools necessary to produce effective and legally sound documents.